jzerbe/jzerbe.github.com/_posts/2014-12-26-lake-mead-arizona-hot-spring.md

 [Google Drive mirror](https://drive.google.com/file/d/0B0yT30uCaFvvSE9lcnItbGwwd3M/view?usp=sharing).

-1. After crossing under the US-93 over pass, head to the left, following the fence until you are on top of the [flat access road](https://www.dropbox.com/sc/y4y4i7fsqqrqgfe/AAAZp-JsexDIBGdXPZT88MoYa).
+1. After crossing under the US-93 over pass, head to the left, following the fence until you are on top of the [flat access road](https://www.dropbox.com/sc/uxi1bj5exy6lbth/AAA1TfPENSHLQITelcmVzuD3a).
-2. Continue on top of the burm, if see [trail signs](https://www.dropbox.com/sc/l7wb7utydm80dkw/AADt9jwKN8e5Cl00DhJ0Izuoa), you are on the right track.
+2. Continue on top of the burm, if you see [trail signs](https://www.dropbox.com/sc/l7wb7utydm80dkw/AADt9jwKN8e5Cl00DhJ0Izuoa), you are on the right track.
 3. In a short while you will see [a hiking sign](https://www.dropbox.com/sc/u2ttoumwwqfq9p5/AAAX9_U39sC6v51h-h0dg1i8a), pretty soon, the tracked down area will proceed down to the left into a wash, then back up onto another hill.